2011–12 Venezuelan Primera División season

 The 2011–12 Primera División season was the 30th professional season of Venezuela's top-flight football league.

 Teams

 Eighteen teams will participate this season, sixteen of whom remain from the previous season.
 Caroní and Atlético Venezuela were relegated after accumulating the fewest points in the 2010–11 season aggregate table.
 They will be replaced by Llaneros and Tucanes, the 2010–11 Segunda División winner and runner-up, respectively.

 Torneo Apertura

 The Torneo Apertura is the first tournament of the season.
-It began on August 2011 and ended on December 2011.
+It began in August 2011 and ended in December 2011.